gportay/cqfd6/README.md

 `name`: a short, lowercase name for the project.

+`flavors` (optional): the list of build flavors (see below).
+Each flavor has its own command just like `build.command`.
+This property is now automatically deduced from the flavors sections of `.cqfdrc`.

 `build_context` (optional): a directory to pass as the build context to Docker.
 This should be specified relatively to where `cqfd` is invoked.
 For example, it can be set to `.`, to use the current